openebs-archive/openebs-docs/docs/storagepolicies.md

 Storage policies can be created, updated, and deleted in a running OpenEBS cluster through corresponding operations on StorageClass.
 Cluster administrators can update storage policies independent of the cluster.
 Once a storage policy is installed, users can create and access it’s objects with kubectl commands on StorageClass.

-## Should I Add a Custom Storage Policy to my OpenEBS Cluster?
+## Adding a Custom Storage Policy to an OpenEBS Cluster

 Storage policies are meant to be created per team, workload, storage controller, and so on that fits your requirement.
 Since OpenEBS storage controllers (i.e. jiva or cStor) run from within a container, a custom storage policy can be created and set against a particular storage controller instance that meets the demands of the application (which consumes the storage exposed from the storage controller instance).
 You can now define policies based on the type of application at the storageclass level.
 Following are some of the properties that can be customized at the default level in the *openebs-storageclasses.yaml* file.